muratk5n/thirdwave/en/2017/10/wtwrfn-foragers-farmers.md

 implies...
 [P]eople simply dumped garbage and night soil in stinking heaps between houses, to be trodden into the dust and mud.
 The filth would have appalled hunter-gatherers but surely delighted rats, flies, and fleas...
-Settling down and raising more food increased fertility, but also meant more mouths to feed and more germs to share, both of which increased mortality...
 Yet for all the squalor, this was clearly what people wanted.

 Little hunter-gatherer bands had had broad geographical horizons but narrow social ones: the landscape changed but the faces did not.
 The